Visiting Sonning Berkshire a quintessential English village

 (pssst George Clooney lives here)

 It was another beautiful day in the country when we decided we would take a drive to Sonning, which is literally around the corner from where we are housesitting.
-About 3 miles down the road from Twyford Sonning is a gorgeous village situated on the Thames.
+About 3 miles down the road from Twyford Sonning Berkshire is a gorgeous village situated on the Thames River.
+This town lies on the edges of the Berkshire Downs and the Chiltern Hills at a point where the waters of the rivers Thames and Kennet meet.

 So gorgeous in fact many celebrities have made it their home.
 George Clooney and Amal have a £10 million mansion right beside the Old Mill, which was converted into a dinner theatre in 1982.

-At the Mill you can have a two-course dinner and a great theatre experience all for around £45, currently, they are playing Blithe Spirit a great under-rated Noel Coward show.
+At the Mill, you can have a two-course dinner and a great theatre experience all for around £55, and take in some beautifully produced plays and musicals.

 There has been a mill at Sonning for many centuries.
-In the Domesday Book of 1086, three mills at ‘Sonninges and Berrochescire’ are mentioned.
-The mill closed in 1969 and remained empty until 1977.
-The Richard’s purchased the Mill and they decided to convert it into a live theatre venue.
+The Domesday Book of 1086 mentions three mills at ‘Sonninges and Berrochescire’.
+Sonning Mill supplied flour locally for nearly a thousand years until 1969.
+The Richards purchased the Mill in 1977 and they decided to convert it into a live theatre venue.

 The historic Bull Inn which dates back to the 16th century is immediately next to the church away from the river and is owned by the church.
 The Bull Inn, also a hotel and a restaurant, is famously mentioned in Jerome K. Jerome’s classic book Three Men in a Boat.